yangzhou6666/COMP0123-Citation-Network-Analysis/English-Version-Draft.md

 # Title:  Analysis of Scientific Collaboration Trends in Papers with Fewer Authors

+# Abstract

+In this report, we mainly analyze the scientific collaboration trends in papers with fewer authors.
+Unlike the other work, we do not investigate how a collaboration network evolves.
+We analyze papers published in different year separately instead.
+We counted the percentage of computer-related papers with different numbers of authors from 1950 to 2017.
+We found a very clear conclusion: the proportion of papers with more collaborators is increasing, and the proportion of papers with fewer collaborators is decreasing, and this trend will continue.
+To explore the changes in the pattern of cooperation in more detail, we calculated the degree distribution of 120 scientific cooperation networks.
+We can conclude that even if only considering papers with fewer authors, scholars tend to collaborate with more people.
+Through calculation and analysis of the Rich club coefficient, we cannot judge how cooperation patterns change among low-degree nodes, but we can draw the following inference: The cooperation between Rich nodes is becoming more frequent.

 # Introduction

 It is a common sense that scientific collaboration has been increasing.
 There are many reasons to such increase.
 While the Internet connects the world, it also connects scholars and makes it more convenient for them to collaborate.
 More and more tools are available for scholars, e.g. Overleaf for writing drafts and Github for contributing to codebase.
 Besides, much scientific research nowadays is interdisciplinary and requires researchers from different domains to collaborate.